yamadapc/flutter_metal_texture/README.md

 Some parts were based on https://github.com/mogol/opengl_texture_widget_example

 ## CPU Usage
+> Not a proper measurement, just quick glancing at the activity monitor.
+>
+> Flutter version: 2.8.0-3.1.pre

 Performance seems fine, but CPU usage is relatively high.

 Rendering `Texture(textureId: id)` linked to the display's frame-rate causes